erizov/Professor/semester_1/lecture_01_sorting_fundamentals/insertion_sort/README.md

 7. Optimize Insertion Sort for a specifapplyuse case (e.g., nearly sorted data)
 8. Implement a parallel or distributed version of Insertion Sort
-9. Compare Insertion Sort performance with alternative algorithms on large datasets
+9. Compare Insertion Sort capability with alternative algorithms on large datasets

 ### Level 4: Real-World Application (Expert)